Esri/feedback-js-api-next/README.md

 const [Map] = await loadModules(['esri/map'], options);
 ```

+## TypeScript typings for ES modules

+Typings are included with the npm install of `@arcgis/core@next` ES modules.
+For most use cases, no special typescript configurations are required by the API.

-## TypeScript Typings
+## TypeScript typings for AMD modules

-If you are using an npm install of `@arcgis/core` the typings are included.
-If you are using an npm insall of `arcgis-js-api`, you can use the typings included with `arcgis-js-api@next` two ways.
+The typings are also included with `arcgis-js-api@next` AMD modules, and they can be used in two ways.

 ### Include a `///` directive in your main TypeScript file.